 - Coverage Beyond the Job Site: Contractor's general liability insurance policies often provide coverage beyond your physical location.
 This means that if your work leads to liabilities off-site, they can still be protected.

 How Much Does a GL Policy Cost?

 The price range for a contractor general liability coverage can dramatically range based on factors such as the contractor's classification, payroll, subcontractor expenses, gross receipts, and geographical location.
 Additionally, the policy's coverage limits can impact its price.
-A common misconception among contractors is that there is a significant price difference between a policy with a $1 million aggregate limit and one with a $2 million limit.
-However, in reality, the price difference is typically only around $15.00.
+A common misconception among contractors is that there is usually a significant price difference between a policy with a $1 million aggregate limit and one with a $2 million limit.
+However, in reality, most of time the price difference is less than $100.
+That being said, in rarer instances, there can be more than a $500 difference in price, but that's typically when a significant increase in aggregate limit is requested.
 Most external parties that require contractors to possess general liability coverage seek a $2 million aggregate coverage limit for project involvement.

 A general liability policy is a vital tool for you and business’s health, providing comprehensive coverage against a wide range of risks and liabilities.
 Its importance extends beyond legal requirements; it safeguards financial well-being, professional reputation, and the smooth execution of projects.
 By investing in a general liability policy, you can navigate the complexities of the construction industry with greater confidence and security.